DIDSR/LCD_CT/README.rst

         :width: 800
         :align: center

-- **Regulatory Science Tool:** Check the FDA website for a description of the LCD-CT toolbox (*a link to be added*) in the Regulatory Science Tool catalog.
+- **Regulatory Science Tool:** Check the FDA website for a description of the LCD-CT toolbox in the Regulatory Science Tool catalog:  https://www.fda.gov/medical-devices/science-and-research-medical-devices/lcd-ct-low-contrast-detectability-lcd-test-assessing-advanced-nonlinear-ct-image-reconstruction-and
 - **How to cite**
    (*for paper*) Vaishnav, J.Y., Jung, W.C., Popescu, L.M., Zeng, R. and Myers, K.J.
 (2014), Objective assessment of image quality and dose reduction in CT iterative reconstruction.
 Med.
 Phys., 41: 071904. https://doi.org/10.1118/1.4881148